Dehghanni/Teofl/Writing.md

 **Example for environmental problems and government duties**

 For example, a steel plant was built near my town.
-Due to the incorrect location, this factory is located in the direction of the winds toward the city, and all of its pollutions enter the city, which has caused dissatisfaction among residents.
+Due to the incorrect positioning, this factory is located in the direction of the winds toward the city, and all of its pollutions enter the city, which has caused dissatisfaction among residents.
 People even assembled in front of the municipality building and protested, but because of the large number of unemployed workers, the government failed to tackle the problem and the factory resumed operation.

 This problem could be nipped in the bud.